dansmyers/AI/Challenge_Projects/1-Who_Owns_the_Fish?.md

 - Start by solving the puzzle by hand, using the tips below if you want them
 - You can write your solution in either Java or Python, your choice
-- **Develop incrementally**: start by writing the basic solver that can produce any solution with no constraints, then add *one constraint at a time* until you get the final answer
+- **Develop incrementally**: start by writing the basic solver that can produce a solution with no constraints, then add *one constraint at a time* until you get the final answer
 - Use backtracking search; you don't need any other algorithm for this problem

 ## Solving the Puzzle